Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

-In Fig.~\ref{fig:qual}, we analyze the visual attention maps of our shared audio-visual encoder $\mathcal{E}^{AV}$.
-Observe that the regions of high attention are usually centered around the active speakers (see center-left and center-right) and other sound sources (e.g., a loudspeaker for generating background noise in the examples at the center and top-left), or around objects that determine how the sound spatializes in the scene (e.g., large tables, cupboards).
-Interestingly, our model also attends to multiple people if they are speaking at the same time (see top-left), thereby facilitating the detection of multiple active speakers.
+In Fig.~\ref{fig:qual}, we analyze the visual attention maps of our shared encoder $\mathcal{E}^{AV}$. {Note} that the regions of high attention are not only limited to the {direct sound sources} (\eg, {regions in and around} faces of active speakers across examples), but also include large {sound-reflecting} objects (\eg, {the flat surface of the }table on the left; the walls on the left and in the middle; the floor on the right, etc.) that determine how sound spatializes through early reflections, late reverberations, etc. Interestingly, our model also attends to multiple people if they are speaking at the same time (see left), thereby facilitating the detection of multiple active speakers.
+See Supp.~for additional visualizations showing how, depending on the scene's spatial layout, our model uses one audio channel more than the other to attend to important image locations.

+{In Fig.~\ref{fig:success_down}, we qualitatively show our model's success cases.
+On ASD (Fig.~\ref{fig:success_ASD}), our model can tackle drastic camera movements, multiple active speakers, and partially visible faces.
+On denoising (Fig.~\ref{fig:success_SAD}), our model is able to remove interferences from distractor sources, and make predictions that closely match the ground truth in spectrogram structure.}

+{We also observe some limitations.} Our model's performance on ASD declines when there are drastic movements of the camera wearer, or there is a high overlap in speech from different conversation participants.
+On denoising, our model struggles when the noisy audio is semantically and acoustically similar to the target, or when it cannot extract spatial cues due to occlusions or out-of-view speakers.
+Refer to our Supp.~video for both success and failure cases.